 Councillor Charlie Parslow

-Councillor Parslow is serving in his first term on Council.
+Councillor Parslow is serving in his third term on Council.
 He has been an educator all his working life – high school teacher and high school principal in the Lower Mainland and near Victoria.
 He served as School Superintendent and C.E.O for School District #59 (Peace River South) from 1981 to 2001.
 He was instrumental in the formation of the Kiwanis Performing Arts Centre and the Kiwanis Enterprise Centre.
 As Superintendent of Schools he served on the Provincial Educational Finance Committee for many years.
 He was a pioneer in the implementation of School Based Management and focused a lot of his leadership on the empowerment of staff.
 Since retirement he works as a workshop presenter on personal and organizational effectiveness, governance, leadership and team building.
 He and his wife, Mary, do a lot of facilitation work across the province.

 Councillor Shaely Wilbur

 Councillor Wilbur has been an active member of our Community since her arrival in 1997.
 Shaely and her spouse, Bruce Endicott, have five children and seven grandchildren.
 As a third term councillor, she has a continued passion for health care, education, and small business in our region.
 As a Past President for the NCLGA (North Central Local Gov’t Association) she recognizes the similarities and differences of Rural BC and is a dedicated voice at all tables for the South Peace and North Central BC.